-61. The technology platform on which the application solutions will be hosted will have to provide as the main base component the Database, which will have the following features:
+- 48 The technology platform on which the application solutions will be hosted will have to provide as the main base component a central RDBMS Relational Data Base Management System, which will have the following features: - it must be based on relational systems that will allow all types of data and information to be managed;

-- it must be based on relational systems that will allow all types of data and information to be managed; - must use query, reporting and reporting languages, based on standard SQL (ISO/IEC 9075); - it must ensure transactionality, multi-user, concurrency and wherever required by the data schema, respect for referential integrity.
+- must use query, reporting and reporting languages, based on standard SQL;

+- it must ensure transactionality, multi-user, concurrency and wherever required by the data schema, respect for referential integrity.

-62. A portion of the database (catalog or dictionary) contains a centralized description of the data (metadata), which can be used by all modules.
+- 49 A portion of the database (catalog or dictionary) contains a centralized description of the data, which can be used by all modules.

-63. In particular, the catalog should include all the metadata on:
+- In particular, the catalog should include all the metadata on:

 - stations / areas;

 - parameters;

 - habitats;

 - assessment areas;

 - species list;

 - unit of measure;

 - laboratories;

 - users;

 - etc.

-64. The logical structure of the database will be described in the form of Entity-relationship diagrams with standard SQL database creation scripts.
-It will be produced a documentation to define the typology and characteristics of each field in the tables, the existing constraints on the fields and among the fields, and ultimately providing precise information about the data use mode.
+- 51 The logical structure of the database will be designed in the form of ER diagrams with standard SQL script creation scripts.
+This documentation will define the typology and characteristics of each field in the tables, the existing constraints on the fields and among the fields, and ultimately providing precise information about the data use mode.
 The documentation must also be consistently aligned with the actual database structure.